moikot/petite-cloud/README.md

 ## Components

-The setup is powered by [GitOps Toolkit](https://toolkit.fluxcd.io/) and contains the following components:
+The setup is powered by [Flux v2](https://toolkit.fluxcd.io/) and contains the following components:
-* [GitOps Toolkit](https://toolkit.fluxcd.io/) for monitoring your repositories and apply changes to the cluster.
+* [Flux v2](https://toolkit.fluxcd.io/) for monitoring your repositories and apply changes to the cluster.
 * [MetalLB](https://metallb.universe.tf/) so that you can have a layer 2 load balancer.
 * [Traefik](https://doc.traefik.io/traefik/), so that you can access services using your domain and wildcard SSL certificates provided by [Let's Encrypt](https://letsencrypt.org/).
 * [Grafana](https://grafana.com/) for displaying observability dashboards.